dictation-toolbox/natlink/readme.md

 The documention is not yet complete at [natlink.reddthedocs.io](https://natlink.readthedocs.io/en/latest/).
 The remainder of this document contains information that  has not yet been introduced into [natlink.readthedocs.io](https://natlink.readthedocs.io/en/latest/):

+## Editing Documentation
+The documentation is in the documentation folder.
+In that folder you can type `pip install -r requirements.txt` which will bring in the tools that build the documentation from text files in that folder.

+`make.bat html` will build the documentation.

 # Section: \[directories\]